giellalt/lang-vro/vro.md

 **Disallow %^ErrorBack:0 in BHARM**

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/phonology.twolc)</small>
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-vro/blob/main/src/fst/phonology.twolc)</small>

+---

 hanśa+N:hanśa N_1HANS1A "" ;

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/nouns.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/nouns.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/nouns.lexc)</small>

+---

-added to the xml source files. kõhna+A:kõhna A_1HANS1A "" ;
+This is where new words are added as lexc entries before they are added to the xml source files. kõhna+A:kõhna A_1HANS1A "" ;